 This is an excellent question, and I’m glad you asked it.
 Let’s start by looking at the merchant side of the equation here.
-Merchant’s who add Affirm into their eCommerce site, simply need to ensure their visitors are aware of it’s presence.
+Merchant’s who add Affirm to their eCommerce site, simply need to ensure their visitors are aware of its presence.

 Affirm streamlined their process so that it’s as easy to do from a desktop or laptop as it is to do on a smartphone or tablet and now, even in-store purchases!

 …..And This Has What to Do With Closing Sales?

 In 2016, 8% of shoppers surveyed did not complete a purchase because they were unable to pay via their preferred payment method.
 Ideally, merchants should be able to offer shoppers the option to pay with every method from Bitcoin to Western Union money order.
 By offering shoppers the ability to pay with Affirm, retailers can see a significant increase in conversions.